 Back then, simply having the licence to use the F1 brand as well as the team and driver names would be good enough.
 But things you wouldn’t get away with now in an F1 game are the vague representations of the tracks for example!

 Not to start this review on a negative, but I think it should be more of an expectation setting.
-This is very much a game that was released at the end of the 16 bit era, in 1995, so in some ways, this game represents a goodbye to the 16 bit style racing of Super Monaco GP and Lotus Turbo Challenge.
+This is very much a game that was released at the end of the 16-bit era, in 1995, so in some ways, this game represents a goodbye to the 16-bit style racing of Super Monaco GP and Lotus Turbo Challenge.

 This was then followed up by the game F1, which actually was virtually identical to Vroom, then came F1 World Championship Edition, which saw the game get a lick of paint, nicer menus, the car sprites updating and so on.

 The key difference between Vroom and this version of F1 is the speed of the game.
-Vroom is an acquired taste, it has it’s fans, but god it moves so quickly and as a result looks very smooth, but it’s a very tough game!
+Vroom is an acquired taste, it has its fans, but god it moves so quickly and as a result, looks very smooth, but it’s a very tough game!

 It has a few game modes; practice, knockout and championship.
 All of which play the same, except knockout you play round by round and championship takes you through a championship with the drive and points system, battling to come out on top by the end of the season.

-There is also a two player mode which actually is great fun and adds lots more to the overall enjoyment of the game – As you can see, it is quite a hard job to demonstrate two players with only myself to control both cars!
+There is also a two-player mode which actually is great fun and adds lots more to the overall enjoyment of the game – As you can see, it is quite a hard job to demonstrate two players with only myself to control both cars!

-A lifelong avid gamer and computing enthusiast, Matt has decades of experience in the field, so producing retro orientated content for How To Retro comes is second nature to him.
+A lifelong avid gamer and computing enthusiast, Matt has decades of Retro Gaming experience.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).